On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

-Inspired by the $m$-divisibility, one can consider the average densities of primes for which $\widetilde{E}_p(\F_p)$ or $d_p(E)$ satisfies certain conditions.
-For instance, as $p$ varies, \begin{itemize} \item how often is $d_p(E) = m$? \item how often is $\widetilde{E}_p(\F_p) = \langle \bar{a} \pmod p \rangle$, where $a \in E(\Q)$ is a point of infinite order? \item how often is $\#\widetilde{E}_p(\F_p)$ square-free? \item how often is $\#\widetilde{E}_p(\F_p)$ prime? \end{itemize} Cojocaru organized the results on the individual densities of these primes in \cite{MR2076566}.
-One can employ Banks and Shparlinski's method to study the average densities of primes of the aforementioned properties.
-Furthermore, one can add a congruence class condition to check whether there exists average congruence class biases for these primes.
+Inspired by $m$-divisibility, one can investigate the average densities of primes for which $\widetilde{E}_p(\F_p)$ or $d_p(E)$ satisfies certain conditions.
+For instance, as $p$ varies, \begin{itemize} \item how often is $d_p(E) = m$? \item how often is $\widetilde{E}_p(\F_p) = \langle \bar{a} \pmod p \rangle$, where $a \in E(\Q)$ is a point of infinite order? \item how often is $\#\widetilde{E}_p(\F_p)$ square-free? \item how often is $\#\widetilde{E}_p(\F_p)$ prime? \end{itemize} Cojocaru compiled results on the individual densities of these primes in \cite{MR2076566}.
+One could employ the method of Banks and Shparlinski to study their average densities.
+Furthermore, adding a congruence class condition could reveal whether these primes exhibit average congruence class biases.

-In 2009, Jones built a bridge over the gap between the individual density and the average density of primes of cyclic reduction \cite{MR2534114}.
-Hence, a natural extension to his result is to add a congruence class condition on his study.
-One of the core ideas of his proof is to express both densities as almost Euler products.
-In 2022, Jones and the author expressed Akbal and G\"{u}lo\v{g}lu's individual density formula as an almost Euler product.
-In this paper, we see that the average density can also be expressed so.
-Thus, employing Jones' idea, it seems to be possible to build a bridge between these densities as well.